anna099/hegel/actualisation/x-footnotes.md

 [^24]: §352.
 [^25]: §353.
 [^26]: I take this 'Eden' metaphor from Kalkavage, *The Logic of Desire*, pp. 188-9.
+[^26.1]: For a good elaboration on this aim, see Michael O. Hardimon, *Hegel's Social Philosophy: The Project of Reconciliation* (Cambridge: Cambridge University Press, 1994).
 [^27]: Robert Brandom, *A Spirit of Trust* (Cambridge, MA: Harvard University Press, 2019), p.
 472.
 [^28]: §352.
 [^29]: §354.